RuntyCybin/cybinBase/README.md

 # cybinBase
-Base repository to start a new project
+Base Spring Core repository to start a new project

 This project is intended to create Spring Core applications.